2018 Daytona 500: Drivers to Watch

 Why not Kyle Busch?
-Love this guy or hate him, no one can argue the fact that the 2015 Monster Energy Cup Champion is a racer.
+Love this guy or hate him, no one can argue that the 2015 Monster Energy Cup Champion is a racer.
 All he does is win, so why can’t he win the Daytona 500?
 Busch is winless in the Daytona 500 and he has made it very clear that winning NASCAR’s Super Bowl of races is at the top of his list.
 With all the talk focusing on the young drivers, Busch doesn’t seem too happy so he may just go out and win to prove a point.
 His brother Kurt Busch took home the checkered flag last year, so maybe we will see back-to-back wins with the Busch brothers.
 Last year, he won 5 races and it is likely that he will continue where he left off.

 The driver of the No. 11 FedEx Express Toyota for Joe Gibbs Racing can hold his own on any restrictor-plate track.
 The 2016 Daytona 500 winner will start the 60th Annual Daytona 500 from the first row in the second position.
-Last season, he raced to two wins, 15 top-fives, and 22 top-10 finishes.
+Last season, he raced to two wins, 15 top-5s, and 22 top-10 finishes.
 Although Hamlin has not yet secured a championship, he is a top contender each year to win the NASCAR Cup Series.

 Keselowski has raced full-time in the Monster Energy NASCAR Series for a decade.
 Within that time, he has won at both Daytona and Talladega.
 Last season he collected wins at Atlanta Motor Speedway, Martinsville Speedway, and Talladega.
 In addition to his three wins, he had 15 top-five and 21 top-10 finishes.
 The driver of the No. 2 Ford crashed out in Duel 1 so he will start the Daytona 500 from the 31st position; regardless, no one should count him out.
 He has a total of six restrictor-plate victories, five of those at Talladega.